World’s End Lodge

 Fishing times will change slightly depending on the time of the year, though one can expect at least 8 hours of fishing per day regardless of the time of year.

-The weather in summer is generally quite friendly, most of the time 10°–20°C. Due its closeness to the marine environment we might have occasional rain or fog.
+The weather in summer is generally quite friendly, most of the time 10°- 20°C. Due to its closeness to the marine environment, we might have occasional rain or fog.